pcclarke/myd3docs/readme.md

 **Description**

 Creates a new nest operator.
-Nest operators must first be set up with constructor methods that take functions which describe how to nest data.
-Then they can be used with invoking methods that take and return data.
-For example, to return a nested object with the *entries* method, you must first register keys with the *key* method.
+Nest operators must first be set up with builder methods that describe how and what data should be nested.
+Then they can be used with invoking methods that take an array and return data.
+For example, to return a nested object with the *entries* method, you must first register at least one key with the *key* method.

-Constructor methods:
+Builder methods:

 - key
 - rollup